aleksasiriski/aleksasiriski/README.md

 # Aleksa Siriški
 I'm Aleksa, I aim to become a software engineer.
 I am interested in developing a variety of applications and deploying them on Linux servers, as well as administrating and optimising said servers.
 My ideal job would be DevSecOps but I would also like to setup and manage hardware for servers and complex networks.
-I enjoy working with Docker / Podman containers and VMs.
+I enjoy working with Linux containers and VMs.
+Also I'm addicted to Kubernetes.

 ### Skills and proficiencies:
 #### Programming